Arnold Schwarzenegger: 2011–2019: Return to acting and franchise success

+2020–present: Streaming projects

+In 2021, Schwarzenegger headlined the animated superhero streaming series Superhero Kindergarten on Kartoon Channel.
+He voiced the lead character Captain Fantastic, created by Stan Lee, Andy Heyward, and himself.
+He made a cameo in FXX adult animated sitcom Little Demon during an episode.
+He starred in Netflix docuseries based on his own life Arnold (2023), covering his bodybuilding, acting, and political career.

+For the first time, Schwarzenegger played a leading role in a television series, FUBAR (2023), an action comedy on Netflix.
+He portrayed Luke Brunner, a veteran CIA operator.
+The show received mixed reviews but had a successful launch week, debuting at number one.
+It was greenlit for a second season, which released in 2025.
+The series was canceled after two seasons.

+He voice acted the boastful monarch King Aelstrom in the episode "New World: The Once And Future King" in the anthology series Secret Level (2024) on Amazon Prime.
+His character was a parody of his own Conan character, endlessly failing to conquer an island, only to die and resurrect repeatedly.

 Political career

 Early politics

 Schwarzenegger has been a registered Republican for many years.
 When he was an actor, his political views were always well known as they contrasted with those of many other prominent Hollywood stars, who are generally considered to be a left-wing and Democratic-leaning community.
 At the 2004 Republican National Convention, Schwarzenegger gave a speech and explained that he was a Republican because he believed the Democrats of the 1960s sounded too much like Austrian socialists.

 In 1985, Schwarzenegger appeared in "Stop the Madness", an anti-drug music video sponsored by the Reagan administration.
 He first came to wide public notice as a Republican during the 1988 presidential election, accompanying then–Vice President George H. W. Bush at a campaign rally.